 Stiles is a fox.
 No one will ever catch Derek saying that aloud about human Stiles, but right now Stiles is quite literally a fox.
-Derek had been spending the summer training him to try out for Berkeley’s cross country team, they’d been out on one of their longer runs outside the preserve, Stiles had stumbled in a hole, and BOOM!
+Derek had been spending the summer training him during his off season because he’d been elected one of Berkeley’s cross country captain as a junior and he really wanted to be ready.
+They were out on one of their longer runs outside the preserve when Stiles had stumbled in a hole, and BOOM!
 Stiles is crouching before him all four legs and red fur.
 He’s adorable and Derek chuckles before realizing this is actually very bad.

 He kneels down so he’s as face to face with the fox as he can be.
 “Stiles?
 Are you in there?”